Ticks and Lyme Disease: Symptoms, Treatment, and Prevention

 Not all ticks carry Lyme disease, and some ticks carry other diseases.
 To avoid infecting yourself, never crush a tick with your fingers.
 For more information on the safe removal, disposal and identification of ticks visit CDC.gov/ticks.

-Lyme Disease: Symptoms and Stages
+Symptoms and Stages

 Symptoms of early-stage Lyme disease include: